 Just ask Lois Durso and Marianne Karth.
-The two women bonded in a way neither of them would have ever wished: The loss of their daughters, all three to trucking accidents that proved fatal with a lack of side underride guards.
+The two women bonded in a way neither of them would have ever wished: The loss of their daughters, all three to trucking accidents that proved fatal, as a result of a lack of side underride guards.
 Durso lost her 26-year-old daughter the day before Thanksgiving 2004, when her daughter lost control in a blizzard and slammed into the side of a truck.
 Karth lost her two daughters, ages 13 and 17, when a truck driver lost control and slammed into the family on the interstate as they were returning from a wedding.

 How Side Underride Make Us Safer

-The recent IIHS study involved two separate crash tests, both involving t-bone crashes between a semi-truck and a passenger car.
-The primary difference between the two was that in one test, there was a side underrride guard, and in the other, there was none.
+The recent IIHS study involved two separate crash tests, both involving T-bone crashes between a semi-truck and a passenger car.
+The primary difference between the two was that in one test, there was a side underride guard, and in the other, there was none.